Virtual Career Center

 Apply for a Job

-Students can research information on nearly 8,000 employers as well as upload resumes, apply for job opportunities, and schedule interviews through this online resource.
-KnightLink currently posts over 700 job listings.
-Additionally, students can connect with employer mentors to discuss educational and career planning goals.
+Students can research information on over 120,000 employers as well as upload resumes, apply for job and internship opportunities, and schedule interviews through this online resource.
+Handshake has thousands of jobs available at any given time.

 Work with a Career Services consultant to help you with:

 - Registering and searching for jobs in the state’s largest online database, Employ Florida Marketplace

 - On-the-Job training/internships

 View their calendar of hiring events: CareerSource events calendar

 Network of close to 100 “one-stop centers” throughout Florida to provide comprehensive job search assistance for all industries and skill levels.

 Job opportunities posted by employers in alliance with the National Association of State Workforce Agencies.